Ticket

 As a Team Admin or Owner, you must first enable the Ticket and Inbox features in your Team’s settings.
 You can also customize the [Inbox] module’s behavior by creating custom statuses or increasing automatization by integrating with external resources like Slack.

-For more information, see Inbox (Team settings)*
+For more information, see Inbox settings in Team

 Each Timebook Team has a dedicated [Inbox] module for managing Tickets, offering multiple perspectives through different data layouts.
 The [Inbox] module is designed to streamline feedback collection, organize responses efficiently, and provide clear insights for your Team to act on.